milesj/shapeshifter/docs/README.md

   expressions, allowing them to be removed with dead code elimination.
 * `--typescript` (bool) - Generate TypeScript definitions.
 Defaults to "false".
 * `--use-define` (bool) - Update all schema relations to use `Schema#define`.

-## FAQ

-**Why `arrayOf`, `objectOf` over `array`, `object` PropTypes prop types?**

-I chose `arrayOf` and `objectOf` because they provide type safety and the assurance of the values found within the collection.
-Using non-type safe features would defeat the purpose of this library.

-**What about `node`, `element`, and `func` PropTypes prop types?**

-The `node` and `element` types represent DOM elements or PropTypes structures found within the application.
-These types don't really map to database tables or data structures very well, if at all.